aniryou/Udacity_SDC/README.md

 This is third assignment for term 1.
 Here we create an end to end deep learning model to drive on a game simulator.
 I reused the LeNet model from Traffic Sign Classifier, but changed loss function to MSE of actual vs predicted steering angles.
 Take a look at the [Writeup](https://github.com/aniryou/Udacity_SDC/tree/master/CarND-Behavioral-Cloning-P3/README.md)

+### Advanced Lane Finding

+In this fourth assignment for term1, we redo the lane detection from first assignment.
+This time we detected lanes with varying curvatures, lighting and markings.
+We learn about camera calibration, perspective transformations and color channels.
+Using a combination of all of these techniques allows us to detect lanes with surprisingly better accuracy compared to assignment 1.
+Take a look at the [Writeup](https://github.com/aniryou/Udacity_SDC/blob/master/CarND-Advanced-Lane-Lines/README.md)